mhausenblas/kn/README.md

 ## Install

-Clone or download this repo, copy `kn.sh` somewhere on your path.
+Clone or download this repo, copy `kn*.sh` somewhere on your path.
 If you're super fancy, you can set an alias like so.
 Since I moved the script to `/Users/mhausenblas/bin/`, I'm using this alias:

 ```shell
 alias kn='/Users/mhausenblas/bin/kn.sh'